mouadTaoussi/survey-app/Views/partials/partials_docs/README.md

-### This folder includes files that are used as partials (API Responses) in the docs !!
+### This folder includes files that are used as partials (API Responses-subpages...) in the docs !!